 What To Do If You’ve Been Hurt By A Speeding Driver

-Speed is a major factor in many car accidents in San Diego and across the country.
+Speed is a major factor in many car accidents across the country.
 If you suspect speed was a factor that contributed to an accident, it should be thoroughly investigated by an experienced legal team.

-At The Barnes Firm, our San Diego car accident lawyers have been recognized as Best Lawyers in California.
+At The Barnes Firm, our car accident lawyers have been recognized as Super Lawyers.
 Our legal team can fully investigate your claim and identify the pieces of evidence that could help maximize the compensation owed to you.
 If speed was a factor in your accident, we can help highlight that in court.
 As a result, our investigations could also help improve safety in your community with meaningful changes to local speed limits and speed enforcement.

-After any accident, call The Barnes Firm or get in touch with an experienced San Diego car accident lawyer online by filling out this form.
+After any accident, call The Barnes Firm or get in touch with an experienced car accident lawyer online by filling out this form.